 6.1 All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
-We will comply with Our obligations and safeguard your rights under the [Data Protection Act 2018] OR [GDPR] at all times.
+We will comply with Our obligations and safeguard your rights under the Data Protection Legislation at all times.
 For more details on security see section 7, below.

 6.2 Our use of your personal data will always have a lawful basis, either because it is necessary for Our performance of a contract with you, because you have consented to Our use of your personal data (e.g. by subscribing to emails), or because it is in Our legitimate interests.
 Specifically, We may use your data for the following purposes:

 6.2.1 Supplying Our (products) AND/OR (services) to you (please note that We require your personal data in order to enter into a contract with you);

 6.2.2 Personalising and tailoring Our (products) AND/OR services for you to continue your learning;

 6.2.4 Supplying you with emails that you have opted into via Our Site or whilst attending Third Party events (you may unsubscribe or opt-out at any time by emailing email@example.com and requesting to opt-out);

 6.2.5 Market research;

 6.3 With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email, telephone, text message AND/OR post with information, news, and offers on Our (products) AND/OR services.
 We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the Data Protection Legislation.

 6.4 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.